RMI-PACTA/factset_data_loader/README.md

 ## Prerequisites

-* Directory to be mounted to container, containing:
+* Directory to mount to container, containing:
   * FDSLoader download zip (See ["Acquiring Loader Binaries"](#acquiring-loader-binaries) below)
   * `key.txt` (See ["Generating Key"](#generating-key) below)
-* Empty directory to be used to contain files downloaded from FactSet.
+* Empty directory to use to contain files downloaded from FactSet.
 * Postgres Database
   * database named `FDS` (capitalization matters)

-> **NOTE:** This container has been tested with, and is targeting `FDSLoader64` version `2.13.6.0`
+> **NOTE:** This container is targeting `FDSLoader64` version `2.13.6.0`

 ### Environment Variables (envvars)

-Many behaviors of this container are controlled via environment variables.
+Environment variable control the behavior of this container.
-During local development, these can be set via `.env` which is read by docker-compose, or set as part of `azure-deploy.json` for cloud deployments.
+During local development, these can are via `.env` which docker-compose reads, or set as part of `azure-deploy.json` for cloud deployments.

 * `$DEPLOY_START_TIME`: UTC timestamp used to distinguish exported datasets.
 * `$FACTSET_SERIAL`: Serial number for FactSet account, provided by FactSet.